-Other operatic career highlights include King Ouf in L'ETOILE at New York City Opera; Tavannes in LES HUGUENOTS and Basile in LE ROI MALGRÉ LUI at Bard Summerscape (both commercially recorded and available on iTunes); Jacquino in FIDELIO with Opera Boston; Borsa in RIGOLETTO with Florida Grand Opera and Opera New Jersey; Spoletta in TOSCA with Florida Grand Opera, Goro in MADAMA BUTTERFLY with Kentucky Opera, Syracuse Opera, Opera Omaha, Madison Opera, Orlando Opera, Berkshire Opera, Opera Birmingham, and Annapolis Opera; The Magician in THE CONSUL with Opera New Jersey; Arturo in LUCIA DI LAMERMOOR, Don Basilio in LE NOZZE DI FIGARO directed by Sir Thomas Allen, The Magician in THE CONSUL, Monostatos in THE MAGIC FLUTE, Dr. Blind in DIE FLEDERMAUS, all with Arizona Opera; the Fourth Jew in SALOME with Palm Beach Opera; Peter Quint in THE TURN OF THE SCREW with Sideshow Opera in Charlottesville, VA ;Rooster in the musical ANNIE with Ashlawn Opera; Tybalt in ROMEO ET JULIETTE, Beadle Bamford in SWEENEY TODD, and the creation of the role of Cornaccio in the world premiere of Musto’s VOLPONE, all at Wolf Trap; Bardolfo in FALSTAFF and Torquemada in L'HEURE ESPAGNOLE under the baton of Seiji Ozawa at Tanglewood; Don Basilio in LE NOZZE DI FIGARO with Berkshire Opera, Dayton Opera, Eugene Opera; Paolino in IL MATRIMONIO SEGRETO with Berkshire Opera; Eumete in IL RITORNO DI ULISSE IN PATRIA with the Greenwich Music Festival; Brighella in ARIADNE AUF NAXOS and Dr. Cajus in FALSTAFF, both under the baton of Julius Rudel at the Aspen Music Festival.
+Other career highlights include Tavannes in LES HUGUENOTS at Bard Summerscape (recording); Jacquino in FIDELIO with Opera Boston; Borsa in RIGOLETTO with Florida Grand Opera and Opera New Jersey; Goro in MADAMA BUTTERFLY with Kentucky Opera, Syracuse Opera, Opera Omaha, Madison Opera, Orlando Opera, Berkshire Opera, Opera Birmingham, and Annapolis Opera; Arturo in LUCIA DI LAMERMOOR, Don Basilio in LE NOZZE DI FIGARO directed by Sir Thomas Allen, The Magician in THE CONSUL, Monostatos in THE MAGIC FLUTE, Dr. Blind in DIE FLEDERMAUS with Arizona Opera; Peter Quint in THE TURN OF THE SCREW with Sideshow Opera in Charlottesville, VA ;Rooster in the musical ANNIE with Ashlawn Opera; Tybalt in ROMEO ET JULIETTE, Beadle Bamford in SWEENEY TODD, and created the role of Cornaccio in the world premiere of Musto’s VOLPONE at Wolf Trap; Bardolfo in FALSTAFF and Torquemada in L'HEURE ESPAGNOLE under the baton of Seiji Ozawa at Tanglewood; Don Basilio in LE NOZZE DI FIGARO with Berkshire Opera, Dayton Opera, Eugene Opera; Paolino in THE SECRET MARRIAGE with Berkshire Opera; Eumete in IL RITORNO DI ULISSE IN PATRIA with the Greenwich Music Festival; Brighella in ARIADNE AUF NAXOS and Dr. Cajus in FALSTAFF both under the baton of Julius Rudel at the Aspen Music Festival.

-Ferrante is quickly becoming a sought-out voice teacher.
-His students sing around the world with opera companies including the Met, Covent Garden, English National Opera, Santa Fe, San Francisco, Opera Theatre of St. Louis, Glimmerglass and Wolf Trap.
-They have been winners in competitions including Operalia, Met National Council, Zachary Foundation, Sullivan Awards, the George London Foundation and are members of young artists programs throughout the United States and Europe.
-He currently serves as a vocal consultant to the young artists programs at Wolf Trap Opera, Arizona Opera, Nashville Opera, and Pensacola Opera and is a national panelist and master teacher for YoungArts.
-YoungArts is the core program of the National Foundation for Advancement in the Arts , which recognizes and supports America's most talented high school artists in the visual, literary and performing arts and includes nominating future Presidential Scholars in the Arts.
+In addition to maintaining an active singing schedule, Ferrante is quickly becoming a sought-out teacher of voice and singing.
+His students are singing around the world with opera companies including the Met, Covent Garden, English National Opera, Santa Fe, San Francisco, Opera Theatre of St. Louis, Glimmerglass and Wolf Trap.
+They have been winners in competitions including Operalia, Met National Council, Zachary Foundation, Sullivan Awards, the George London Foundation and members of young artists programs and major conservatories and universities.
+He currently serves as a vocal consultant to the young artists training programs at Arizona Opera, Nashville Opera and Florida Grand Opera and is a national panelist and master teacher for YoungArts.
+He currently resides in Miami, FL.